juanpc2018/How-to-Rsync-Samba-from-Windows-to-Linux-NTFS-to-XFS/README.md

 minimum User Login
 some passwords do Not work, if start with a character different than letters or numbers

-$ mount -t cifs -o username=USERNAME,password=PASSWD //192.168.xxx.xxx/SharedDrivreOrFolder /media/user/cifs
+$ mount -t cifs -o username=USERNAME,password=PASSWD //192.168.xxx.xxx/SharedDriveOrFolder /media/user/cifs

 if Password is Not compatible:

-$ mount -t cifs -o username=USERNAME //192.168.xxx.xxx/SharedDrivreOrFolder /media/user/cifs
+$ mount -t cifs -o username=USERNAME //192.168.xxx.xxx/SharedDriveOrFolder /media/user/cifs

 then will ask the password in Konsole,

+If the Windows Machine has Static IP on the Router / Network Card, IF Not, you need the Windows Machine Name found in System.

-and the Network Drive/Folder will appear in Dolphin / Nautilus as Local
+the Network Drive/Folder will appear automatically in Dolphin / Nautilus as Local Linux drive.

-then can be used as usual with luckyBakup.
+then use LuckyBackup as usual.

 Problems solved:
 #1.
 Samba4.2 requires winbind